-- Case Study: Data-Driven Decision Making Using the Assumption-to-Knowledge Ratio (Bose) NEW!
+- Case Study: Data-Driven Decision Making Using the Assumption-to-Knowledge Ratio (Bose)

 Data and analytics leaders need to teach business partners to make good data-driven decisions.
 Bose developed an assumption-to-knowledge ratio that forces teams to weigh new information against key assumptions.
 D&A leaders can use this ratio to help their business partners.

 - Pitfalls on the Path from Data to Decision

 Every organization wants to be “data-driven.”
 But few distinguish between good and bad ways to use data in business decisions.
 This publication is the first in a series dedicated to helping D&A leaders avoid data pitfalls: common mistakes business leaders make when using data.

 - How to Select Attributes for a Bottom-Up Data Standard (GWC Implementation Guide)

 Internal GWC documents illustrate how they selected attributes for inclusion in their bottom-up data standard.
 D&A Leaders can use this document to guide their data integration efforts.

 - A Bottom-Up Data Standard (GWC Implementation Guide)